CiciSteady/assignment2_blog/site/downloads/assignment1_report.md

 ```text
 All tests passed.
 ```

-## C Language Implementation and Performance Analysis (Bonus)

-This section is optional in the assignment description.
-In the current WSL environment, GCC was not installed at the time of this submission, so a compiled-language implementation was not included.
-If needed, this section can be extended later after installing the compiler toolchain in WSL.

 ## Conclusion

 This project helped me become more familiar with Unix/Linux command-line operations in a WSL environment and improved my ability to write technical reports in Markdown.